rai-aashish/react-pbac/README.md

 - **Props**:
   - `resource`: Resource key.
   - `action`: Action name.
-  - `conditions?`: Optional condition object or array of objects for matching.
+  - `context?`: Optional context object or array of objects for matching.
   - `fallback?`: Content to show if denied.
   - `children`: Content to show if allowed.